IU Health Medical Library

 • Recalls.gov (Gov): A service for alerting the American people to unsafe, hazardous or defective products.
 Six federal agencies (Consumer Product safety Commission, FDA, Environmental protection Agency, National Highway Traffic Safety Administration, US Coast Guard and the US Department of Agriculture) with vastly different jurisdictions have joined together to create www.recalls.gov -- a "one stop shop" for U.S. Government recalls.
 Drug Recalls can also be located at: FDA Drug Recalls, Market Withdrawals, & Safety Alerts.

-• AAP Red Book Online : The Red Book is a unique and valuable source of information on infectious diseases and immunizations for practitioners who care for children.
+• Red Book Online : The AAP Red Book is a unique and valuable source of information on infectious diseases and immunizations for practitioners who care for children.
 This book provides the busy practitioner with current, accurate, and easily accessible information about new vaccines and vaccine recommendations, emerging infectious diseases, new diagnostic modalities, and treatment recommendations.
 AAP policy statements, clinical reports, and technical reports and recommendations endorsed by the AAP are posted online as they become available during the 3 years between editions of Red Book.
 Another important resource is the visual library of Red Book Online, which has been updated and expanded to include more images of infectious diseases, examples of classic radiologic and other findings, and recent information on epidemiology of infectious diseases.
 The mobile version of RedBook can be downloaded from GooglePlay or the App Store.

 S (top)